 - What’s beyond C4 – possible approaches for more complex systems.

 - The full ingredient list of tools we use at The Software House for optimal software architecture documentation.

 Want to know how to document software architecture like a pro?
 Let me start with a couple words on the existing software documenting standards in 2023.

 When we think about API documentation, the most obvious answer is OpenAPI / Swagger.
-Sadly, it is not as easy when we talk about architecture.
+Sadly, it is not as easy when we talk about architecture documentation.

-In reality, there are many standards for a software architecture document.
+In reality, there are many standards for architectural documentation.
 One software architect will use UML (the Unified Modeling Language) for that, other software architects will take a completely different approach.
 However, there is always one thing in common (of course).
-Architecture documentation takes more than a single diagram type to be complete in any use case.
+How you document architecture takes more than a single system context diagram type to be complete in any use case.